-Software as a service (SaaS) and cloud computing have swept the business world, thanks in large part to promises of reliability, ease of management and its pay-as-you-go model.
-It's no surprise then, that SaaS has come to video surveillance.
+Cloud computing has swept the business world, thanks in large part to promises of reliability, ease of management and other perceived advantages.
+It's no surprise then, that has come to video security.

-With video software as a service or VSaaS, cameras are installed at the user's site and video is streamed to systems at the cloud provider’s facilities.
+With cloud-based video software, cameras are installed at the user's site and video is streamed to systems at the cloud provider’s facilities.
 There is no need to implement a specialized video management solution for viewing the video; it is all done over the Internet.

-Despite having been around for some time now, VSaaS is widely misunderstood.
+Despite having been around for some time now, cloud video is widely misunderstood.
 There is a lot of concern around security, reliability, usability, and management.
 Of course, these are nothing but myths.

-While apprehensions around VSaaS may have had some shred of truth early on, that is no longer the case today.
-As technology has evolved and system developers are learning more about what it takes to design a product with enhanced security, improved reliability, and ease of use at its core, VSaaS is emerging as a viable proposition.
+While apprehensions around cloud may have had some shred of truth early on, that is no longer the case today.
+As technology has evolved and system developers are learning more about what it takes to design a product with enhanced security, improved reliability, and ease of use at its core, cloud video has emerged as a viable proposition.

-Let’s debunk some of the common myths surrounding VSaaS that your customers may still entertain.
+Let’s debunk some of the common myths surrounding cloud security that your customers may still entertain.

 This is probably the biggest misconception about the cloud.
 Security of the cloud is imperative for top cloud service providers, such as Google Cloud Services or Amazon Web Services; their businesses depend on it.